British European Airways Flight 226

 British European Airways Flight 226 was an international scheduled Cyprus Airways flight, operated on behalf of British European Airways, from London to Tel Aviv with stopovers in Rome, Athens, Istanbul, Ankara, and Nicosia.
-On 21 December 1961, a serious aviation accident occurred on this flight when the pilots lost control of the de Havilland DH-106 Comet 4B aircraft shortly after take-off from Ankara Esenboğa Airport.
-In the accident, 27 occupants were killed and there were 7 survivors.
+On 21 December 1961, the pilots lost control of the de Havilland DH.106 Comet 4B shortly after take-off from Ankara Esenboğa Airport.
+The aircraft stalled, sinking back to the ground where it impacted heavily, destroying the aircraft and killing 27 of the 34 people on board.

 Background

 Aircraft

-The aircraft involved was a de Havilland DH-106 Comet 4B, whose first flight took place on 8 June 1961.
-On 26 June 1961, the aircraft was delivered to British European Airways and went into operation with them with the aircraft registration G-ARJM.
-The four-engine long-haul aircraft was equipped with four Rolls-Royce Avon 503 jet engines.
+The aircraft involved was a de Havilland DH-106 Comet 4B, aircraft registration G-ARJM, equipped with four Rolls-Royce Avon 503 jet engines.
+Its first flight was on 8 June 1961.

 Crew and passengers

 Twenty-seven passengers took the flight on the flight leg from Ankara to Nicosia.
 The flight was operated by British European Airways on behalf of Cyprus Airways.
 On board was a seven-person crew, consisting of a captain and two first officers, from British European Airways, as well as four flight attendants from Cyprus Airways.
 The captain had logged 13,240 hours of flight experience, of which he completed 785 hours in the cockpit of the de Havilland Comet.